TERREMEMBER/znbase/docs/content/stable/api/ysql/the-sql-language/statements/ddl_create_index.md

 {{< note title="Note" >}}

-When an index is created on a populated table, YugabyteDB automatically backfills the existing data into the index.
+When an index is created on a populated table, ZNbaseDB automatically backfills the existing data into the index.
 Currently, this is not done in an online manner.
 To online backfill an index, you can set the `ysql_disable_index_backfill` flag to `false` when starting yb-tservers.
 Note that we don't recommend setting this flag in a production cluster yet.
-For details on how online index backfill works, see [Online Index Backfill](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/online-index-backfill.md).
+For details on how online index backfill works, see [Online Index Backfill](https://github.com/ZNbase/ZNbase-db/blob/master/architecture/design/online-index-backfill.md).

 {{< /note >}}